 Psychodynamic: focuses on how the unconscious mind influences our present behavior.
 The goal of psychodynamic therapy is to bring the unconscious into consciousness and develop greater self-awareness and understanding of the influence of the past on present behavior in order to create change.

-Cognitive Behavior Therapy (CBT): examines how our thoughts, emotions, and behaviors intersect and impact our life.
+Cognitive Behavioral Therapy (CBT): examines how our thoughts, emotions, and behaviors intersect and impact our life.
 The goal of CBT is to challenge those thoughts and behaviors that are no longer helpful and replace them with ones that will create healthier behaviors and beliefs.

 Dialectical Behavior Therapy (DBT): an offshoot of CBT, DBT has been especially effective in helping those who struggle with suicidality and/or Borderline Personality Disorder.
 It’s basis is mindfulness and also incorporates skill building in three areas: distress tolerance, emotion regulation, and interpersonal effectiveness.
 The goal is to reduce suffering and create a life worth living through synthesizing polar opposites and learning to live within the gray areas of life.